M1nhDuke/piml-for-evs-battery/README.md

 ## 3. Proposed model

 We are planning to not use any pre-trained model.
 We train our own PINN with pytorch and some physical equations.
-For more information about our model, please read our [report]().
+The trained model has to meet the following requirements:
+- Expected Input: state of charge (SoC), temperature, voltage, current, label
+- Expected Output: Optimized time to charge, maximum battery temerature during the charge

 ## 4. Related papers